Course aim

 Course changes since last year:

-- Updated problem sets.
+- Updated problem sets and projects.

 Learning objectives